Nenkai/ffxvi-modding/docs/tutorials/nex/tables.md

 * `access` - World map item interaction (and more?)
 * `accessmessage` - World object interaction for message prompt (tavern papers, etc)
 * `areadefine`
+* `bnpcignorecollision` - Unknown.
+Seen used at the first bridge in rosaria, starting from three reeds
 * `directormodule`
 * `gamemap` - Defines all the levels/maps in the game and which master map file `.mpb` they point to.
+* `gimmickitemdrop` - Item Pickups on field
 * `layoutsettings`
 * `mapdirector`
 * `mapdirectormodule`
 * `mapdirectorsequenceset`
+* `physicsobjectsound`
 * `placement` - World map related
 * `placename` - World map places names, used for just about everything
 * `specialarea` - Defines special areas in maps, including walk/ui/battle restrictions.